 Records Management and Retention

-Following is a list of common types of records that should be retained permanently by the creating offices or departments and transferred to University Archives after the time specified in the University Records Retention Schedule:
+Following is a list of common types of records that should be retained permanently by the creating offices or departments and transferred to University Archives, as specified in the Records Retention Schedule:

 • Executive Correspondence